KaverianDev/BatchChat/README.md

 ```
 now you got the dependencies ready, so youve gotta get the actual server ready.

-now make a file, whatever you called but i advise you to make the file extension .js
+now make a file, preferably called chat.js, but you can name it anything ending in .js
 now put this inside that file: (or just download it as a file)

 ```javascript